 Sify Technologies Limited, ('Sify' or 'the Company') formerly known as Sify Limited and Satyam Infoway Private Limited, is a leading internet services provider headquartered in Chennai, India.
 These Consolidated Financial Statements comprise the Company and its subsidiaries (Sify Software Limited (formerly Sify Networks Private Limited), Sify Technologies (Singapore) Pte.
-Limited, Sify International Inc., Hermit Projects Private Limited and Pace Info Com Park Private Limited) (together referred to as the 'Group' and individually as 'Group entities') and the Group's interest in MF Global Sify Securities India Private Limited, an equity accounted investee.
+Limited, Hermit Projects Private Limited and Pace Info Com Park Private Limited) (together referred to as the 'Group' and individually as 'Group entities').
 The Group is primarily involved in providing services, such as Network and IT Services, Online Portal and Content offerings and in selling hardware and software related to such services.
 Sify is listed on the NASDAQ Global Select Market in the United States.